 * * *

-In the introduction to Marco Pierre White’s cookbook, “White Heat,” he says of Pierre Koffman:
+In the introduction to Marco Pierre White’s cookbook, “White Heat,” he says of Pierre Koffmann:

 “You see Pierre on every plate.
 He serves what he likes eating, not what he thinks will earn him Michelin stars.
 His cooking seems effortless, and in many ways I think it is.
 It comes naturally, from his heritage, the cookery of Southwest France.”

-Judging by the menu, Koffman likes his food hearty and flavorful.
+Judging by the menu, Koffmann likes his food hearty and flavorful.

 There was a heavy dose of classicism – a pithivier, for example, glazed golden and filled with a velvety game meat stuffing that tasted equal parts meat and liver.
 That was exceptional.